Do I Know Any Atheists or Freethinkers?

 What is a freethinker?

-A freethinker is someone who forms opinions on the basis of reason independently of any authority especially one who doubts or denies any religious dogma.
+A freethinker is someone who forms opinions on the basis of reason and evidence independently of any authority especially one who doubts or denies any religious dogma.

 Are all atheists the same?